BSteffaniak/lazyaws/README.md

 ## Alternatives

-If you find that lazygit doesn't quite satisfy your requirements, these may be a better fit:
+If you find that lazyaws doesn't quite satisfy your requirements, these may be a better fit:

 - [GitUI](https://github.com/Extrawurst/gitui)
 - [tig](https://github.com/jonas/tig)